sashsvamir/yii2-webpack-assets/README.md

 in that case also you must uncomment `loader: 'sass-resources-loader'` block in `webpack.config.js`:

-3. next run building the bundles by one of follow commands:
+3. Next run building the bundles by one of follow commands:
 ```sh
 yarn run dev
 yarn run watch